eclipse-archived/codewind-installer/README.md

 `collect` - Gathers logs and project files to aid diagnosis of Codewind errors
 > **Flags:**
 > --conid <value> -  Triggers diagnostics collection for the remote codewind connection ID (must have currently configured Kubectl connection)</br>
-> --eclipseWorkspaceDir/-e <value> - The location of your Eclipse workspace directory if using the Eclipse IDE (default: "")</br>
+> --eclipseWorkspaceDir/-e <value> - The location of your Eclipse workspace directory if using the Eclipse IDE</br>
-> --intellijLogsDir/-i <value>` - The location of your IntelliJ logs directory if using the IntelliJ IDE (default: "")</br>
+> --intellijLogsDir/-i <value>` - The location of your IntelliJ logs directory if not using the IntelliJ IDE default location</br>
 > --all/-a - Collects diagnostics for all defined connections, remote and local</br>
 > --projects/-p - Collect project containers information</br>
 > --nozip/-n - Does not create collection zip and leaves individual collected files in place</br>